alsaifybashar/dayTradingAI/README.md

-# 🦅 dayTradingAI - Autonomous Hybrid Trading System
+# 🦅 dayTradingAI - Autonomous Hybrid Trading System - Elite Edition

 **dayTradingAI** is a professional-grade, autonomous trading assistant designed to conquer the "Paper Trading Challenge".
-It combines **traditional algorithmic analysis** (Technical Indicators & Candlestick Patterns) with **Generative AI** (Gemini, OpenAI, Claude) to make high-probability trading decisions.
+It combines **traditional algorithmic analysis** (Technical Indicators & Candlestick Patterns) with **Generative AI** (Gemini, OpenAI, Claude) and **Institutional Quantitative Architectures** to make high-probability trading decisions.

 The system features a futuristic "Cyberpunk" React dashboard for real-time monitoring and a robust FastAPI backend that handles data aggregation, signal generation, and autonomous execution.